 - The withholding or prohibition of clean energy technologies by any government, military, or public entity, is viewed as equal to racketeering, and we oppose such manipulation of markets and such secrecy.

 - Oceans and waterways may not be deeded lands but are to be protected and conserved similarly.
 Immunity shall not be given to any industry, processor, or individual, related to damages occurring through these mediums, such as chemical run off.
 Other unowned mediums such as air, radio frequency, light, and sound should also be treated similarly when damages occur.
 Civil tort remedies are best pursued to make whole any victims.

 XI.
 HEALTH CARE

 - The most fundamental property right is an individual’s right to own and control his or her own body.
 All individuals have the right to determine their own health care needs and treatment.
-Government has no constitutional authority to interfere with the practitioner/patient relationship.
+Government has no right to interfere with or impose upon the practitioner/patient relationship.